Yelp/elastalert/docs/source/ruletypes.rst

 Twilio
 ~~~~~~

-Twilio alerter will trigger an incident to a mobile phone as sms from your twilio phone number.
-Alert name will arrive as sms once this option is chosen.
+Twilio alerter will trigger an incident to a mobile phone as an sms from your twilio phone number.
+The sms will contain the alert name.
+You may use either twilio SMS or twilio copilot
+to send the message, controlled by the ``twilio_use_copilot`` option.

+Note that when twilio copilot *is* used the ``twilio_message_service_sid`` option is required.
+Likewise, when *not* using twilio copilot, the ``twilio_from_number`` option is required.

-The alerter requires the following option:
+The alerter requires the following options:

 ``twilio_account_sid``: This is sid of your twilio account.